 Once the bone has dried a little you can cut out some blanks.
 Look at the bone and try to identify the flattest side.
 The bone tends to have facets and one of them will be flatter and straighter than the others.
 This facet will make the best bone folder.
 Mark out the shape of the facet.
 I use a coping saw (fret saw) to cut out the rough shape.
 Keep in mind that you can probably get 1 or 2 more bone folders out of the bone.
 They won’t be quite as good/long/straight as the main one, but if you cut carefully, you should have enough material for 2-3 folders in total.

 Clean and degrease

-Once you have cut the bone you will find lots of bone marrow inside the bones.
-This stuff is full of oils and will stain you bone if not cleaned off.
-Scrape out the inside of the bones to clean as much of the material as you can.
+Once you have cut the bones you will find lots of bone marrow inside the bones.
+This stuff is full of oils and will stain the bone if not cleaned out.
+Scrape the inside of the bones to clean as much of the material as you can.